hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/105__Ravi_Kiran.md

 >>
 >>
 >
-> ​How could you justify this?
+> How could you justify this?
 > By differentiating meaning of knowledge and perception?
-Is it possible?​
+Is it possible?
 >
 >
 > Yes, can we say, if seeing a vastu is perception and knowing the vastu